R-9 Desna

-The R-9 (Р-9; NATO reporting name: SS-8 Sasin) was a two-stage IRBM of the Soviet Union, in service from 1964 to 1976.
+The R-9 (Р-9; NATO reporting name: SS-8 Sasin) was a two-stage ICBM of the Soviet Union, in service from 1964 to 1976.

 History

 Designed in 1959 and first tested in 1961, the R-9 was a great improvement over previous Soviet missile designs.
 The missile, capable of delivering a 3,500 lb payload about up to 3,278 nmi to an accuracy of 2 km, was not only very accurate, but was also far more tactically useful to the Soviet Union.
 Previous Soviet designs, fuelled with cryogenic LOX and kerosene, commonly took hours to fuel and launch.
 The R-9, on the other hand, could be launched 20 minutes from the time a launch order was given.
 NPO "Electropribor" (Kharkiv, Ukraine) designed the missile's control system.

 First put into active service in 1964, the R-9 carried a 1.65 to 5 Mt warhead.
 Though the last Soviet missile to use cryogenic propellant, this design is one of the most widely deployed ICBMs to use cryogenic fuel.
 OKB-456 (later renamed to NPO Energomash) developed the first stage engine RD-111 with a thrust of 1,385 kN, a four-chambered closed cycle design with flexible pipelines and gimbals for thrust vectoring together with Vernier thrusters.
 The second stage, connected by trusses to the first stage (much like the modern Soyuz rocket) was the four-chambered RD-0106 engine, but utilized an open cycle design with vacuum optimized combustion chambers more suited to very high altitudes.
 This rocket engine was a product of the OKB-154 design team.
 Guidance of the warhead, like most ICBMs before and after it, was totally inertial save the final ten seconds before detonation of the warhead, which was controlled by a radio-altimeter correction system.